Classes are offered in a fast-paced weekend seminar format.

 Group conducting research: School of Nursing, Division of Science and Design, University of Canberra, Australia.

-Restore Inc. or its representatives are in no way liable or responsible for decisions made by industry trends or organizations that could influence changes to the minimum educational standards for reflexology training.
+Thomacine Haywood is in no way liable or responsible for decisions made by industry trends or organizations that could influence changes to the minimum educational standards for reflexology training.
 All enrollment fees are non-refundable.
 Faculty reserves the right to limit use of these fees to other classes within a calendar year.